On the semi-simplicity conjecture for $\mathbb{Q}^{ab}$: Introduction

 \section{Introduction}

-Let $k$ be a field, we consider the following statement: \begin{itemize} \item[] $S(k)$: For every prime $\ell$ different from the characteristic of $k$, an $\ell$-adic representation of $\Gamma_k$ coming from geometry is semi-simple. \end{itemize}
+Let $k$ be a field, we consider the following statement. \begin{itemize} \item[] $S(k)$: For every prime number $\ell$ different from the characteristic of $k$, an $\ell$-adic representation of $\Gamma_k$ coming from geometry is semi-simple. \end{itemize}

-Grothendieck and Serre have conjectured that for a finitely generated field $k$, then $S(k)$ holds (see \cite{Tat}).
+Grothendieck and Serre conjectured that for every finitely generated field $k$, the assertion $S(k)$ is true, \cite{Tat}.
 This conjecture is commonly known as the \textit{semi-simplicity conjecture}.
-Notice that the conjecture predicts that $S(k)$ is true even for fields $k$ which are infinite Galois extensions of a finitely generated field.
-Indeed, if $k'/k$ is a Galois extension, then $S(k)$ implies $S(k')$, because the restriction of a semi-simple representation to a normal subgroup is semi-simple.
-At the same time, we recall that $S(k)$ is false for arbitrary fields, for example it is false for $\Qp$ and $\mathbb{C}((t))$.
+Note that the conjecture predicts that $S(k)$ is true even for fields that are infinite Galois extensions of a finitely generated field.
+Indeed, if $k'/k$ is a Galois extension then $S(k)$ implies $S(k')$ because the restriction of a semi-simple representation to a normal subgroup is semi-simple.
+For this reason, Grothendieck--Serre semi-simplicity conjecture predicts, for example, that the $\ell$-adic representions of $\Gamma_{\Qab}$ coming from geometry are semi-simple.
+On the other hand, it is worth recalling that $S(k)$ is false in general.
+For example, over the local fields $\Qp$ and $\mathbb{C}((t))$ the representations coming from geometry are not semi-simple in general.

-In this article we prove that, if we assume $S(\Fp)$ for every prime $p$, we can deduce $S(\Q)$ from $S(\Qab)$.
-This yields the following result.
+In this article, we prove the following implication.

 \begin{theo}[Theorem \ref{main:t}] Let $k$ be a Galois extension of a finitely generated field.
-The conjunction of $S(\Fp)$ for every prime $p$ and $S(\Qab)$ implies $S(k)$. \end{theo}
+The conjunction of $S(\Fp)$ for every prime number $p$ and $S(\Qab)$ implies $S(k)$. \end{theo}

-Let us make a brief summary on what is already known about the conjecture.
-The first result has been obtained by Weil, who has proven in 1948, thanks to the positivity of the Rosati involution, the conjecture for abelian varieties (and hence for curves) over finite fields.
-In 1983, Faltings has proven the semi-simplicity conjecture for abelian varieties over number fields as an intermediate step for his proof of the Mordell conjecture.
-By the work of Deligne, both these results can be extended to K3 surfaces, thanks to the Kuga-Satake construction.
+Let us make a brief summary on what is already known about Grothendieck--Serre semi-simplicity conjecture.
+The first result was obtained in 1948 by Weil, who proved the conjecture for abelian varieties (and hence for curves) over finite fields.
+In this case, the semi-simplicity follows from the positivity of the Rosati involution.
+Later, in 1983, Faltings proved the semi-simplicity conjecture for abelian varieties over number fields, as an intermediate step of his proof of the Mordell conjecture.
+By the work of Deligne, both these results extend to K3 surfaces, thanks to the Kuga--Satake construction.

-In 1980, Deligne has also obtained in positive characteristic a weak form of the general conjecture, as a consequence of his theory on weights.
+In 1980, Deligne obtained a general semi-simplicity result in positive characteristic, as a consequence of his theory of weights.

-\begin{theo}[{\normalfont\cite[Théorème 3.4.1.(iv)]{Weil2}}] Let $X$ be a normal scheme of finite type over $\Fp$.
-The inverse image of a pure lisse $\Qlbar$-sheaf on $X$ to $X_{\overline{\F}_p}$ is semi-simple. \end{theo} This result suggests that in positive characteristic the semi-simplicity conjecture reduces to the conjecture over $\Fp$.
-This has been indeed proven by Lei Fu via a monodromy argument.